All About Snoring (and How to Make It Stop)

 - Oral or nasal appliances (usually constructed by a dentist).

 - Religiously wear your CPAP (Continuous Positive Airway Pressure machine).
 These are custom-fitted for sleep apnea clients and are often the only real solution for moderate-to-severe apnea cases.

-Snoring can be an inconvenience, but there is no reason that it should interfere with a proper night’s sleep.
+Snoring can be an inconvenience, but there is no reason that i should interfere with a proper night's sleep.
 Sweet dreams!